Find Affordable College Courses

 Full Construction Engineering Technology at New York City College of Technology Report

-Arizona State University - Tempe came in at #7 in this year’s edition of the Most Popular Construction Engineering Bachelor’s Degree Schools ranking.
-Located in the medium-sized city of Tempe, ASU - Tempe is a public college with a very large student population.
+Arizona State University - Tempe did quite well in this year’s ranking of the most popular places for construction engineering technology students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the midsize city of Tempe, ASU - Tempe is a public school with a very large student population.

 About 8% of the students majoring in construction engineering tech at the school are women while 92% are male.